fisamodo/ASP.NET-Core-Restaurant-Web-App/README.md

 # ASP.NET-Core-Restaurant-Web-App
-Teaching ASP.NET Core Fundamentals on Scott Allen's Course
+Learning ASP.NET Core Fundamentals on Scott Allen's Course

 Using razor pages we implemented CRUD Functionality as well as setting up EF Database on local db using VisualStudio database.